• Skip to primary navigation

 Contents hide

-3 🏦 Snowball Debt vs Debt Avalanche Methods
+4 🏦 Snowball Debt vs Debt Avalanche Methods

-4 💸 Four Steps to Start
+5 💸 3 Steps to Start

-4.1 🖥️ Download the Printables
+6 🖥️ Download the Printables

-The Debt Snowball Printable uses two sheets to help you track your debt payoffs.
-The Debt Snowball Debt Method has you paying the minimum amount due on each debt you have with one exception.
-The SMALLEST dollar value debt you owe (credit card, card, etc) will receive ALL of the excess money you have left after paying the minimum.
+👉The debt snowball method has you paying the minimum amount due on each debt you have, with one exception.
+The SMALLEST dollar value debt you owe (credit card, card, etc.) will receive ALL of the excess money you have left after paying the minimum.
 Sound confusing?
 It’s not once you see the example.

-The reason this method for paying off debt works so well is rooted in psychology.
+👉The reason this method for paying off debt works so well is rooted in psychology.
 The idea is that you will get excited when your debts get paid off faster.
 If you focus all of your energy on paying off the smallest debt, you will eliminate it faster and will see the benefit more quickly.
-Once the first debt is paid off, you move to the new SMALLEST debt you have, and you will apply minimum payments to all other debts except this one.
-Rinse and repeat until you are debt-free!

 It is called a snowball method because you will be paying off your debts faster and faster which is similar to rolling a snowball down a hill.
 The more it rolls, the more snow it picks up and before you know it, you have a huge ball of snow!

 You can see how in the example printable, Debt #1 is getting SNOWBALLED first as it is the LOWEST balance.
-It will take four months of regular payments plus the extras to pay off the $300 balance (we are not including interest payments here for ease of demonstration!)
+It will take four months of regular payments plus the extras to pay off the $300 balance (we are not including interest payments here for ease of demonstration!).

 On the 5th month, Debt #1 is paid off!
 Woohoo!
 Now, Debt #2 is the next smallest debt and will receive all of your available money.
 You’ll be putting even more on Debt #2 each month now that Debt #1 is gone.
 And, like a snowball, the pattern continues faster and faster until all your debts are gone.

-First Sheet: This one is where you will list ALL of your debt on the top line and keep track of it on a monthly basis.
+The tracker is where you will list ALL of your debt on the top line and keep track of it on a monthly basis.
 You will be able to see your debt decrease each month as you record the balances.

 🏦 Snowball Debt vs Debt Avalanche Methods

-The Debt Snowball Method pays off the lowest balance debt you have first.
+The debt snowball method pays off the lowest balance debt you have first.
 This is great for someone who needs to see a reward quickly, irregardless to the amount of interest being paid.

-The Debt Avalanche Method pays off the debt with the highest interest rate first.
 There is a lot of debate on which technique is best, but the right answer is that you should choose which one is best for you and your family.
-The end goal is to get out of debt and both techniques will work great!
+The end goal is to get out of debt, and both techniques let you do that.

-💸 Four Steps to Start
+💸 3 Steps to Start

-1. Gather all the budgeting/debt/bank information from all of your accounts.
+✔️Gather all the budgeting/debt/bank information from all of your accounts.
 This is going to take a bit of time, and it is completely understandable.
 You’ll appreciate investing your time to do it right the first time.
 If you are feeling overwhelmed, it’s ok.
 It’s completely normal and just remember you are AMAZING for taking this brave step to get out of debt!

-Mini Budget and Finance Binder
+Mini Budget Binder Printables

-1. Create a Budget Binder.
+✔️Create a Budget Binder.
 Yep, I’ve mentioned this before but you really do need to empower yourself to use ALL the tools available.
-If you want to do the Snowball Debt Tracker and yet you keep charging new adorable shoes on the other three high interest credit cards, what is the point of it?
+If you want to do the snowball debt tracker and yet you keep charging new adorable shoes on the other three high-interest credit cards, what is the point of it?
 You are going run in circles is all.
-The Budget Binder gives you all the tools you need to curtail your Daily Spending, Monthly Expenses (oh, did you forget about that monthly $9.99 charge each month??) and so much more.
-Again, these all play off of each other and if you take the time to use them in conjunction with the Snowball Debt Tracker, you are going to steer yourself to financial health in no time!
-You’ve got this!
-You just have to accept what is done is done and address how you are going to make changes going forward.

 🖥️ Download the Printables

-💵 20 Ways to Cut Your Budget
+💵 Easy Ways to Cut Your Budget

 There are always ways to cut our budget, no matter who we are.
 Rarely can we all sit and say “yep, I’m as low as I can go!”
 The reality of it is, there are things you are paying money for each month that you don’t NEED and this is a great time to recapture some of those funds to put towards your Debt Snowball.